Public Safety Data Network

 Phase 1 (Completed):

-Phase 1 commenced in 2009, and established the base fiber optic network topology and interconnection of the existing PSAPs, the DESPP HQ building in Middletown and the DAS/BEST data center for identified priority applications.
-This phase is currently in testing, and encompasses a total of 110 individual sites, utilizing a fiber footprint that includes approximately 2000 miles of existing fiber installation as well as approximately 240 miles of newly constructed fiber pathways in a seven-interconnecting-ring topology utilizing DWDM technologies.
+Phase 1 commenced in 2009 and established the base fiber optic network topology and interconnection of the existing PSAPs, the DESPP HQ building in Middletown and the DAS/BEST data center for identified priority applications.
+This phase is currently in use, and encompasses a total of 109 PSAPs, utilizing a fiber footprint that includes approximately 2000 miles of existing fiber installation as well as approximately 240 miles of newly constructed fiber pathways in a seven-interconnecting-ring topology utilizing Dense Wavelength Division Multiplexing (DWDM) technology.
 It was released for service in the first quarter of 2012.

 Phase 2 of the CPSSDN provides expansion of the PSDN into Police Departments, Fire Departments and Emergency Operations Centers that are not PSAPs or not co-located with PSAPs.
-The 9-1-1 surcharge provides the match for this project through its funding of Phase 1.
-Phase 2 is funded through the BTOP grant.
+The 9-1-1 surcharge provided the match for this project through its funding of Phase 1.
+Phase 2 was funded through the BTOP grant.

-The expansion will provide secure, high-speed connections to approximately 411 public safety locations, providing criminal justice information systems connectivity where required, and dramatically increasing the reliability of dispatch services at the time of an emergency call.
-As with Phase 1, all connectivity will be accomplished via dedicated fiber optic cabling to the planned locations utilizing appropriate fiber optic transceivers.
-Topology will be a mixture of both hub and spoke as well as subtending rings.
-Each of these spokes or rings will connect to one of the 110 existing Phase 1 locations.
-Completion of Phase 2 will greatly enhance agency interoperability capabilities, data sharing and overall communications while improving constituent services and safety.
+The expansion provides secure, high-speed connections to approximately 400 public safety locations, providing criminal justice information systems connectivity where required and dramatically increasing the reliability of dispatch services at the time of an emergency call.
+As with Phase 1, all connectivity is accomplished via dedicated fiber optic cabling to each location, utilizing appropriate fiber optic transceivers.
+The topology is a mixture of both hub and spoke as well as subtending rings.
+Each of these spokes or rings connects to one of the 109 existing Phase 1 locations.
+Completion of Phase 2 has greatly enhanced agency interoperability capabilities, data sharing, and overall communications while improving constituent services and safety.

-The state has come into compliance with the BTOP grant requirements by completing the build out of Phase 2 of the PSDN by September 1, 2013.
+DSET completed the build-out of Phase 2 of the PSDN during 2013.
 The state is currently accepting requests to transport public safety applications on the PSDN.

 Governance is required to manage the connections, expectations, service level and costs related to our users taking advantage of any additional capabilities over and above the original three applications — NG911, COLLECT and P25 Controller connectivity — provided in the basic PSDN.
-DESPP staff is working on the technical aspects of governance at this time.
-However, as is the case with all shared resources of this type, a governing board is a necessity to deal with the policy decisions that will need to be made for the operation of the system.
+As is the case with all shared resources of this type, a governing board is a necessity to deal with the policy decisions that will need to be made on an on-going basis for the operation of the system.

 PSDN Governance Committee Meeting Schedule